LineSpec DSL Reference

 VERIFY query CONTAINS 'password_digest'

-Example — Password Hashing
+Example — Password Hashing (SQL)

 TEST create-user-with-hashing